-- Provide students multiple opportunities to listen to a text and provide graphic organizers as needed - Preview critical vocabulary prior to having students listen
+- Provide students with multiple opportunities to listen to the text of the interview; provide graphic organizers as needed. - Preview critical vocabulary prior to having students listen. - Focus discussion on the essential questions listed at the beginning of the unit (page 71).